Alilakkis12/UN-World-Population-Prospects--Lebanon-Population-Analysis/README.md

 ![Chart9_CBR_CDR.png](Chart9_CBR_CDR.png)

 Why: Populaton difference rate = births - deaths per 1000.
 If this is >0, population grows naturally.
 If <0, more people die than are born.
-That's the core of depopulation.
+At 2081, depopulation started.

 ### 8.9 How the migration numbers in Lebanon got affected from 1950 till 2026, and what did the UN project about migration numbers for the future?